+Council and Policy Committees

-Council and Type of report - on items referred from Council in relation to Policy Statutory Scrutiny issues Committees Brosontation the report will be presented by the Chair of the
+Type of report - on items referred from Council in relation to Statutory Scrutiny issues

 Presentation - the report will be presented by the Chair of the Committee or his/her nominated Elected Member of the Committee.
 In the case of minority reports those submitting the report should agree a spokesperson from their Membership of the Committee.